Cervical Cancer: Its Symptoms, Causes, And Treatment

 Better Safe Than Sorry

 Taking the right precautions at the right time can prevent the chances of getting cervical cancer.
-Regular screening and getting vaccinated for HPV might seem tedious, but they are essential preventive measures.
-Other than that, simple measures like limiting or eliminating the habit of smoking, having protected sex, etc might look small but they are necessary to safe guard the overall health as “An ounce of prevention is worth a pound of cure.”
+Regular screening, such as Pap Smear tests and getting vaccinated for HPV, might seem tedious, but they are essential preventive measures.
+Other than that, simple measures like limiting or eliminating the habit of smoking, having protected sex, etc., might look small.
+However, they are essential for protecting overall health; as the saying goes, "An ounce of prevention is worth a pound of cure."

 Written by